-With extensive knowledge and experience of trekking, climbing, caving, rafting, boating, diving, as well as cultural sightseeing, our local-born, family-run professional team specialises in creating the package most appropriate for you.
+With extensive knowledge and experience of trekking, climbing, caving, rafting, boating as well as cultural sightseeing, our local-born, family-run professional team specialises in creating the package most appropriate for you.

-Do you love animals, wildlife, nature, adventure and want to have great experience?
+Do you love animals, wildlife, nature, adventure and want to have a great experience?

-Whether you are looking for seeing orangutans in the wild, watch the sunrise at Sibayak volcano in Berastagi, visit Lake Toba the largest volcano lake in the world, trek with elephants in Tangkahan or raft the white water rapids of Asahan, we can take care of all the hard work so no stress of planning your trip.
+Whether you are looking for seeing orangutans in the wild, watch the sunrise at Sibayak volcano in Berastagi, visit Lake Toba which is the largest volcano lake in the world, trek with elephants in Tangkahan or raft the white water rapids of Asahan, we can take care of all that hard work for you.

 We aim to make your trip to Sumatra a more colourful and interesting experience.

 We can advise you on the most suitable trek or tour for you and make all the necessary arrangements.
-We are dedicated to help you plan your perfect trip.
-We work with you to build a tour that works the best for you, removing the hassle and stress out of planning.
+We are dedicated to help you plan your perfect trip by removing all the hassle and stress from planning.
 Bukit Lawang

 Come and experience the magic of Sumatra with us.

-Our affordable hassle-free packages include accommodation, travel, guide fees and meals.
-We do the hard work of planning your trip so you don’t have to, allowing you more free time to relax.
+Our affordable hassle-free packages includes accommodation, transport, guide fees and meals.
+We do the hard work of planning your trip so you don’t have to, allowing you to have more free time to relax.

-There is so much other things to do besides going to the jungle for trekking activities.
-We are also able to arrange activities such as visiting a bat cave, a ship cave, relaxing in a hot spring, water rafting, tubing down the river and other.
-Join us in our tour through an authentic Sumatran village.
+There are so many other things to do besides going to the jungle for trekking activities.
+We are also able to arrange activities such as visiting a bat cave, a ship cave, relaxing in a hot spring, water rafting, tubing down the river and many other activities.
+Join us on our tour through an authentic Sumatran village.